busterdash/upc-bar-code-machine/README.md

 # UPC Bar Code Machine

-A work in progress.
+* A work in progress.
+* Currently can write scannable UPC type A barcodes to bitmap files with human-readable text.

-Will read and write UPC type A barcodes from and to windows bitmap files.
+* Will eventually read UPC type A barcodes from windows bitmap files.